piotrek96k/numbers-transition/README.md

 ## Usage

-The trigger for the transition is [value](#value) prop change.
-The minimal configuration for component to work is:
+The transition is triggered by a change of the [value](#value) prop.
+The minimal configuration required for the component to work is:

 ```tsx
 import NumbersTransition from 'numbers-transition';